Canada’s Average Income: What You Need To Know

 It’s hard not to feel overwhelmed by national averages, escalating costs, and economic uncertainty.
 But once you know your real numbers — your income, your expenses, your use of them — you start taking control.

 You have the average income in Canada to give you a baseline.
 The average cost of living in Canada lets you know the minimum you need to survive.
-While median income by age group helps reveal how you compare with others in your stage of life.
+Average income by age group helps reveal how you compare with others in your stage of life.
 And if you work for a company that provides annual insurance coverage, it allows you to defend your future at every income level.

 Every Canadian deserves the right advice — advice that is tailored to them, honest, and helpful.
 That’s how we’ve been able to help thousands make smart, affordable decisions for their families.